miklosme/papers/src/app/home.md

+# Daily Digest (September 18, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a game-changer for building modular LLM agents.
+The [LLM-Agent-UMF framework](https://papers.miklos.dev/2409.11393) is here to revolutionize how we design and understand multi-agent systems.
+It introduces the concept of a "core-agent" as the central coordinator, paving the way for more efficient and flexible agent architectures.
+This could be the key to unlocking the next generation of AI assistants!

+But wait, there's more!
+Can AI agents actually reproduce scientific research?
+The [CORE-Bench](https://papers.miklos.dev/2409.11363) is putting them to the test.
+This benchmark is challenging AI to tackle the crucial task of computational reproducibility across multiple scientific disciplines.
+While the best agents are currently hitting only 21% accuracy on the toughest tasks, this opens up a world of possibilities for automating and verifying scientific work.

+Now, let's talk about shaping the future – literally.
+Researchers are exploring how [AI can guide viral evolution](https://papers.miklos.dev/2409.10588) to develop better anti-viral therapies.
+By simulating viral adaptation, they've created 'shaper' antibodies that outperform traditional approaches.
+This isn't just about fighting viruses; it's a powerful example of how AI can be used to influence complex adaptive systems.

+In the realm of robotics, we're seeing exciting developments in multi-robot task planning.
+The [DaSH framework](https://papers.miklos.dev/2409.10692) is learning to extract reusable strategies from successful plans, making multi-robot coordination more efficient than ever.
+This could be a game-changer for everything from warehouse logistics to search and rescue operations.

+But what about when humans and robots need to work together?
+Enter [SIFTOM](https://papers.miklos.dev/2409.10849), a system that helps robots understand spoken instructions even in noisy environments.
+By combining speech recognition with a theory of mind model, SIFTOM is bringing us one step closer to natural human-robot collaboration.

+Lastly, we've got a breakthrough in large-scale simulations.
+The [AgentTorch framework](https://papers.miklos.dev/2409.10568) is using LLMs to power agent-based models with millions of entities.
+This isn't just academic – it's being used right now for real-world policy-making and scientific discovery.
+The ability to simulate complex systems at this scale could revolutionize our understanding of everything from pandemics to economic systems.

+That's all for today, folks!
+Remember, the future of AI is being written right now, and you're getting the inside scoop.
+Stay curious, stay innovative, and we'll see you next time for more groundbreaking AI research!

 # Daily Digest (September 17, 2024)

 Attention all AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's kick things off with a bang!